cloudmesh-project/cloudmesh.word2vec/README.md

 #### Create Word2Vec Model
  - create folder 'model' under 'code' for saving the model
- - Configure various properties in config.properties
+ - configure various properties in config.properties
  - start your spark cluster
  - configure the spark-master URL in create-word2vec-model.sh.
  - execute the create-word2vec-model